Evaluating Compiler Optimization Impacts on zkVM Performance: Performance Impact Analysis

-\textit{Insight 4 (I4): branches should not always be eliminated}.
+\textit{Principle 4 (P4): Branches should not always be eliminated, as branch elimination may increase the number of executed instructions by requiring both paths to be evaluated }.
 Compilers targeting zkVMs should be more conservative when removing branches, for two reasons.
-First, branches are relatively cheap and incur no misprediction penalty compared to traditional architectures.
-Second, predicated execution increases proving cost, since both paths must be proven.
+First, branches are relatively cheap and incur no misprediction penalty compared to traditional CPUs.
+Second, predicated execution increases proving cost, since both paths must be proven and executed.